jamietre/CsQuery/README.md

 he `Document` property of a `CQ` object represents the DOM.
 This is an object of type `DomDocument`.
 When you use a method that returns a new instance of `CQ`, its `Document` refers to the same actual object as the original.
 Using destructive methods will affect any `CQ` objects that are based on the same DOM.

 (More to come)

+### Performance

+Selecting "div span" from the HTML5 spec (a 6 megabyte HTML file) is about *a hundred times faster* than HtmlAgilityPack + Fizzler.
+CsQuery takes about 60-70% longer to parse the HTML in the first place (which is not unexpected, since it's building an index of everything at the same time).
+Without fizzler, the test case against the 6 megabyte HTML spec using a multipart XML selector with just HAP is unworkably slow so I haven't included that comparison.

+On my desktop machine, the reference for these times is about 2.2 seconds for CsQuery to parse the HTML, and 17.8 *milliseconds* (0.0178 s) for it to perform the selector (returning about 2,800 elements).
+For HAP+Fizzler, it's about 1.2 seconds to parse, and 1.8 *seconds* (1800 miliseconds) to perform the single selection.
+This basic comparison is included in the test suite.

+While the time to parse the HTML is significant, bear in mind that this is a huge file intended as a test case.
+It has over 100,000 nodes.
+In practice, the time to run selectors and do manipulation is far more significant, since you only need to parse the DOM once.
+If there were a need to use CsQuery in a real-time high-load web server situation, there is much that could be done to further optimize it.
+For example, you could easily cache the DOM for frequently-requested pages in a cache rather than parsing static HTML files on each request, and cut that time down significantly by cloning it instead of parsing from HTML.
+If you had to work with very large HTML files for some reason, you could fragment out only the parts of large files that you need to manipulate with CsQuery.
+And of course, if you used CsQuery *instead* of some other parsing engine line Razor you'd benefit from that tradeoff, too.

+A comprehensive performance evaluation would require a lot of analysis, since there are obviously a lot of moving parts at play when trying to determine how this will fare compared to other ways of manipulating HTML.
+At the end of the day, though, CsQuery is fast enough for me to use in real-time to parse HTML before streaming to the client in public web sites.
+YMMV depending on demand and server capabilities, of course.

+Internally, tags, class, and attribute names are indexed using a subselect-capable index, meaning that unlike jQuery, complex selectors still benefit from the index.
+(With jQuery, any selector that cannot be run directly against the browser DOM using `document.querySelector`, because it's a subquery, is performed manually using sizzler).
+I don't know anything about how the Fizzler index works, so this may or may not be an advantage compared to HAP + Fizzler.

+### Shortcomings

+The DOM model is not perfect.
+Mimicing the browser DOM would sacrifice the benefits of strong typing; I opted for a compromise that exposes some nonapplicable members on all node types.
+This probably could use some refactoring at this point, but it's perfectly workable.

+Most of the code for pulling source HTML from URI sources is minimally tested and in the "prototype" stage.
+I actually use this rarely my own purposes; most of what I do is real-time parsing of html being served for HTTP requests.
+But since scraping is an obvious use for CsQuery, I added basic methods to grab data from a URI.
+They need much attention, particularly the async request code.
+But work well enough in simple cases.
+I use the asyc code on a project web site to grab & republish data in real time from GitHub about the latest commits, for example.

+The HTML parser itself is of a purely functional and nonrecursing design.
+I did this on purpose to make it fast.
+In retrospect this was probably a bad decision, because in practice the speed of parsing HTML text into an object model is limited by object creation time than by the parser itself.
+While it works fine, the code is hard to understand and therefore maintain.
+It does not comply to HTML5 rules for parsing invalid HTML.
+It does a decent job of recovering from errors by making some basic assumptions.
+If a good HTML5 parser for C# turns up one day I will probably try to replace the parser with it.

+There are some minor API issues that need resolving.
+The "Server" object, which was originally envisioned as part of a namespaced extension design for methods that are not part of the core jQuery api, is not well conceived.
+The DOM model has a few problem areas.
+Specifically, document fragments are not represented correctly, and the value (inner text) of `script` and `textarea` nodes is not represented correctly.
+In the latter situation, this content is handled as a special-case text node; it should be handled as a property.
+This issue creates the need for some special handling in a few areas, and should be fixed.

+In the early stages of this project I had not much time to get it working "well enough" to solve a particular problem.That resulted in a some regrettable decisions and code.
+The nice thing about porting something is that you don't need to start from scratch with unit tests.
+The jQuery tests have the benefit of covering a lot of edge cases discovered over the years, but have the disavantage of being a bit messy and disorganized.
+Not that my own are a lot better!
+But as time permits I have been cleaning up and adding to the tests.
+While I think this project has pretty good test coverage for the vast majority of its features (selectors and DOM manipulation methods) some of the more complex features like Extend -- which, in particular, is difficult to test well - are not well covered.